 Even if you’re great at comprehending new concepts, brute force memorization can be a part of the learning process that trips you up.
-That’s particularly true when it comes to learning a new language.
-There is a seemingly endless list of vocabulary words to memorize, and many of us can barely recall what we had for lunch two days ago.
+That’s particularly true when it comes to learning a new language and especially when you’re trying to figure out how to memorize vocab.
+There is a seemingly endless list of words and expressions to memorize, and many of us can barely recall what we had for lunch two days ago.

 Choose Your Words Wisely